surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-**WPSSO Google Merchant Feed XML add-on provides XML product feeds for Google Merchant Center in your site's language(s).**
+<h3>No Plugin Settings to Configure</h3>

-There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.
+The WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.

+<h3>E-Commerce Plugin Not Required</h3>

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed XML add-on also retrieves custom product information entered in the Document SSO metabox.

-**WooCommerce product variations, attributes, meta data, and custom fields are all supported.**
+If using WooCommerce, note that product variations, attributes, meta data, and custom fields are all supported.

 <h3>Multilingual</h3>